Permanents of heavy-tailed random matrices with positive elements: Rectangular matrices and the necessity of

-The proofs of these theorems are modifications of the arguments in the previous two sections.
-We will briefly sketch how the modifications go and at which points one needs to do a more careful analysis.
+The proofs of these theorems are modifications of the arguments in the previous two sections, so we will provide sketch of proofs.
 Note that, to simplify notation, we will drop the ceiling and the floor notation throughout the section.

 \begin{proof}[Sketch of the proof of the upper bounds in Theorem \ref{thm:main-rectangular}] As before, by stochastic domination, it suffices to prove the claim when elements are Pareto distributed.
 To end this one needs to prove a version of Lemma \ref{lemma: MaxPerm} which states that when $(Y_{i,j})$ are independent exponentially distributed with rate one and $\lambda > 1$, we have